-A/Prof Cozzi has access to the only DaVinci Xi platform available in NSW- with the latest and most advanced technology, outcomes for cancer control and recovery of urinary continence and erectile function can be optimized.
+A/Prof Cozzi has access to two DaVinci Xi platforms and one DaVinci Si available in Sydney at three leading private hospitals- with the latest and most advanced technology, outcomes for cancer control and recovery of urinary continence and erectile function can be optimized.

-The latest DaVinci platform the Xi available at The Mater in North Sydney.
+The latest DaVinci platform the Xi available at The Mater in North Sydney and St George Private.

 The latest studies suggest in experienced robotic surgical units, with well-trained and experienced surgeons appropriately selected prostate cancer patients may benefit from: